SpectraL519/cpp-gl/docs/algorithms.md

 ### Concepts

 > [!NOTE]
-> All concepts listed below are defined in the `gl::type_traits` namespace
+> All concepts listed below are defined in the `gl::traits` namespace

 - `c_empty_callback`
   - *Description*: Checks if a callback type is `algorithm::empty_callback`.
 Used to determine when no callback is needed for an algorithm.